michaelgibson/heka-config-manager/README.md

 Expanding on this model we can introduce similar new input types(i.e. LogstreamerDirectoryInput) to monitor locations for their own updates.

-All we need is a way to manage the config files each DirectoryInput loads.
+All we need is a way to manage the config files each *DirectoryInput and they will be automatically loaded into the running daemon.

 CMFilter
 ===========